yihui/yihui.org/content/en/2017-10-09-cross-posting.md

 Today I started to triage **rmarkdown** issues again, and came across the issue [rstudio/rmarkdown#1129](https://github.com/rstudio/rmarkdown/issues/1129).
 That is the type of issues I like: the author Jean-Olivier Irisson (@jiho) clearly mentioned that he had cross-posted it in another repo.
 When I read this issue, I'll first check if the issue has been solved in the other repo.
 If it happens to have been solved, I won't need to invest time in it.
 Well unfortunately, it is still an open issue, which means I'll have to work on it someday, but I appreciate Jean-Olivier's mention of cross-posting.

 Actually there is some subtle psychology here.
 If you are a total stranger asking me a question, I don't feel I owe you anything (unless it is a bug of my software).
 However, if you show your consideration to me (even a little bit), you will make me feel indebted, and I'll increase the priority of your issue or question.
 Sometimes I [answer questions](/en/2017/09/thanks-max/) simply [out of appreciation](/en/2017/08/so-gh-email/).

+In case you want to read more on this topic:

+- [Gimme Pizza!](http://latex.org/know-how/latex-community/94-etiquette/454-crossposts) (a post in a LaTeX community; pointed out by Scott Kostyshak)